 So I became persuaded that you should be a Dialetheist about these things.
 I thought this was a crazy view.
 I thought there must be something wrong with it.
 But I couldn't see what was wrong with it.
 So I thought, OK, well, let's try it.
-And, you know, I'd try out the idea in the way that philosophers try out ideas: they write papers, they go to conferences, they talk.
+And, you know, I'd try out the idea in the way that philosophers try out ideas; they write papers, they go to conferences, they talk.
 And of course I got an enormous amount of pushback.
 People thought this was crazy, and I rather thought it was crazy too in a sense.
 For about 10 years, every time I gave a talk on this, I thought: someone's gonna put up their hand in the back of the audience and say “yeah, but...” and I'm gonna have to go “Oh, shit”.
 I was expecting this for 10 years and it never happened.
 And after about 10 years, I thought, well, maybe it's not so crazy after all.

 What’s the history of Dialetheism?

 There have been Dialetheists in the history of Western Philosophy, but at the very least they've been very few and far between.
 But a number of philosophers in the last 40 years - I guess I'm one of them - have worried about the PNC and come to the view that it's wrong, and that some contradictions are true.
 I'm not saying that all contradictions are true.
-That's looney-tunes stuff, OK?, but some contradictions are true.
+That's looney-tunes stuff OK, but some contradictions are true.

 And the next question is, well, which ones?